Skip to content

 So, can you use it?

-Generally, if you’re using it just in a class presentation or in an assignment submitted to your instructor, your use of the map would likely be considered fair use and acceptable.
+Generally, if you are using it just in a class presentation or in an assignment submitted to your instructor, your use of the map would likely be considered fair use and acceptable.
 If your content is posted online for wider distribution, such as in a journal article or electronic thesis, this would NOT be considered fair use and you likely cannot use a copyrighted image without seeking permission from whoever owns the image.

 Instructor: